CPS 298 - Pre-Cooperative Education Seminar

 - Students must create an online account on QCC’s job board “Purple Briefcase” (PBC) for registration of the four CPS 298 workshops.

 - At the completion of all four workshops, students will receive a grade of (Pass “P”) from Career Services (CS)

 - Upon completion of CPS 298, students will then be able to register for 299

 NOTE: Due to staffing limitations, Career Services cannot conduct individual co-op orientations.
 If a student cannot attend an orientation workshop, the faculty member overseeing the student co-op will be responsible for providing the student all required co-op information and Purple Briefcase instructions.
 Career Services will provide Co-op Handbook & Purple Briefcase handouts including co-op application to the faculty member(s) for each student.

 Cooperative Education is a program that offers students a transitioning environment between College and career.
 It promotes the development of critical thinking, independent performance, the integration of theory and practice in the workplace, and student responsibility for learning.
 Most students can elect a cooperative education study option.
 It can be used as an elective in some academic programs, a requirement in others.
 A student can earn up to nine credits in cooperative education toward their degree.

 The co-op staff assists with job development, meets with inquiring students individually to assess their skills, abilities, and aspirations and matches employer needs with student interest and ability to create a mutually valuable work/education experience.
-To earn credits, students work a specified number of hours per week during the semester; develop a Learning Agreement that articulates the academic outcomes upon which their credit evaluation is based; attend an orientation and meet with their co-op advisor and the career placement representative, where they discuss their work activities, college studies, and career interests.
+To earn credits, students work a specified number of hours per week during the semester; develop a Learning Agreement that articulates the academic outcomes upon which their credit evaluation is based; attend an orientation and meet with their co-op advisor, where they discuss their work activities, college studies, and career interests.